MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-management-pack-delivery.md

 If you remove the **Microsoft SQLServer overrides** management pack while still having version-specific management packs, the rule will re-create this management pack anew.

-To make the version-agnostic management pack the primary source of monitoring, remove version-specific management packs and then remove (or modify) the **Microsoft SQLServer overrides** management pack.
+To make the version-agnostic management pack the primary source of monitoring, remove version-specific management packs, and then remove (or modify) the **Microsoft SQLServer overrides** management pack.

 When you import version-specific management packs after importing the version-agnostic management pack, the monitoring provided by the version-agnostic management pack won't be disabled.